josephofiowa/uncrossword-static-site/readme.md

 Something like this:

-1. Snap a photo of your cross word and the hint
+1. Snap a photo of your crossword and the hint
 2. Click (or tap) the place where you'd like feedback
 3. Get a hint or provided solution